jclarkGRC/AliroWorkHistoryAssignment/README.md

 ## PWA Starter Application

-This application is a basic react starter application used by WMT developers for developing progressive web applications
+This application is a basic react starter application used by DHA developers for developing progressive web applications

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information about getting started with Create React App [here](https://facebook.github.io/create-react-app/docs/getting-started),